mic-hb/python_mnist_ml/phase-0_guide.md

 ### **1. Project Overview**

-**MNIST CLI Project** is a command-line utility designed to streamline the lifecycle of developing, training, evaluating, and managing deep learning models for the MNIST handwritten digit recognition task.
-Built using TensorFlow 2.x and structured with best practices inspired by `cookiecutter-data-science`, it offers a robust environment for reproducible ML experimentation.
+**MNIST Digit Recognizer: CLI Management Tool** is a comprehensive command-line utility designed to streamline the entire lifecycle of developing, training, evaluating, and managing deep learning models for the MNIST handwritten digit recognition task.
+It provides a structured environment for experimentation, robust model versioning, and easy conversion for deployment.

 This tool is built with flexibility in mind, allowing users to define custom model architectures, configure training sessions through simple YAML files, and manage multiple trained models with detailed reporting.